 Each accepted project at the state-wide fair will be independently evaluated by at least three judges over the course of the morning to determine winners for medals, cash, trips to competitions beyond Vermont and scholarships.

-Some 50 volunteer judges will be on hand.
+About 50 volunteer judges will be on hand.
 They include industry scientists and engineers, secondary education faculty, medical professionals, military personnel, retirees and other science-related professionals from across Vermont.
 All hold advanced degrees or have extensive experience in STEM fields.

 Students compete for more than $10,000 in cash and prizes and $17,000 in trip awards and expenses donated by local organizations and $500,000 in scholarships to Vermont colleges.
 The fair is also affiliated with the International Science and Engineering Fair, and five other national and international competitions, which award additional prizes.

 “The Vermont STEM Fair provides a great opportunity for aspiring scientists to explore research ideas with guidance and mentoring from their teachers and parents.
-The fair is also a gateway to national and international science and engineering competitions,” Dr. Richard Milius, Department of Chemistry and Biochemistry, VSTEMF Co-Director said.
+The fair is also a gateway to national and international science and engineering competitions,” Dr. Richard Milius, Department of Chemistry and Biochemistry, VSTEMF co-director said.
 “The fair organizers are grateful to Norwich University for hosting this event for so many years.
 Promoting hands-on science is part of Norwich’s long tradition of leadership in experiential education.”